TheOdinProject/curriculum/ruby_on_rails/testing/model_testing.md

 *   For an example of a model test and having a useful resource.
 You can visit [code with Jason](https://www.codewithjason.com/write-model-tests-part/).
 *   For an alternative if RSpecs built in database cleaner isn't working for testing.
 You can find it [here](https://thoughtbot.com/blog/how-we-test-rails-applications#database-cleaner).
+*   A [resource](https://www.betterspecs.org/#factories) for going over some of the best practices for tests.